Alik Griffin

 And really, the main thing I personally like is that clickable aperture ring and better control under harsh lighting.

-In general, I am impressed, I will definitely order more TTArtisan lenses.
+In general, I am impressed, and I will order more TTArtisan lenses.

-This lens, and the 50mm f1.2, I can definitely say I recommend if you’re into this sort of thing.
+This lens, and the 50mm f1.2, I can say I recommend this if you’re into this sort of thing.
 And currently, my favorite for the crazy flaring/character is the Pergears lenses.
-But I shouldn’t really generalize because the Pergear 12mm is actually really nice for the price and doesn’t flare like the other ones.
+But I shouldn’t generalize because the Pergear 12mm is nice for the price and doesn’t flare like the others.

 ISO 400, f1.4, 1/240